4yn/slidershim/README.md

 ## Setup Instructions

 1. [Download here](https://github.com/4yn/slidershim/releases/latest)
-2. Extract to any location you like.
+2. Run the msi installer (recommended for first run) or extract zip to any location you like.
 3. Run `slidershim.exe`.
 4. Pick your input device, output method and preferred lighting.
 5. Click apply.